 Pipedrive Pricing Plans: Which Tier Makes Sense?

-Based on our analysis of how sales teams actually use Pipedrive, here’s where each plan makes sense:
+Based on our 60-day test and pattern matching across hundreds of reviewer use cases, here’s where each plan fits:

 Pipedrive Alternatives Worth Considering